accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Hashtables__.
 Plain old hashtable is yet useful in DRAM indexing, PMEM, and database hash indexes.
 Hashtables vary when address conflicts, how to choose the next address, and how to add conflicting keys.
 The second level container for conflicting keys also worth optimization.
 Hashtable can simultaneously use one, two, or several different hash algorithms, and target them to App level knowledge.
 Smooth capacity expansion and shrink is another optimization point.
 Data partitioning helps reduce conflict space and shorten address pointers (e.g. Kangaroo).

-    * Popular hashtables are [Cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing) that bounces between two hashtables, [HotRing](https://www.usenix.org/system/files/fast20-chen_jiqiang.pdf) that switches hot keys to front, [consistent hashing](https://medium.com/system-design-blog/consistent-hashing-b9134c8a9062) and Ceph CRUSH map, Level Hashing.
+    * Popular hashtables are [Cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing) that bounces between two hashtables, [HotRing](https://www.usenix.org/system/files/fast20-chen_jiqiang.pdf) that switches hot keys to front, [Consistent Hashing](https://medium.com/system-design-blog/consistent-hashing-b9134c8a9062) and Ceph CRUSH map, Level Hashing.

-    * Particularly, consistent hashing suffers load imbalance issue if a server went offline, and its keys are assigned to the immediate next server on the ring.
-The issue can be relieved if each server has multiple points on the consistent hash ring.
+    * Particularly, Consistent Hashing suffers from load imbalance if a server went offline, and its keys are assigned to the immediate next server on the ring.
+The issue can be relieved if each server has multiple points on the Consistent Hash ring.

   * __[Skiplist](https://en.wikipedia.org/wiki/Skip_list)__ is first a list structure that preserves data sort order.
 To speedup lookups, it adds several layers of new lists, each with increasing sparseness by skipping more keys.
+Essentially, it's like a tree but nodes linked horizontally.
 They data index is used in Redis and RocksDB, known for its simplicity and performance at high concurrency.
-In another way, a list packed in consecutive memory can also be useful to index small amount of data, where sort order is preserved, and lookup uses binary search.
-An example is values in a B+-tree node.
+In another way, a list packed in consecutive memory can also be useful to index small amounts of data, where sort order is preserved, and lookup uses binary search.
+An example is values packed in a B+-tree node.

   * __[Radix tree](https://en.wikipedia.org/wiki/Radix_tree)__ is used in Linux Kernel [memory management](https://lwn.net/Articles/175432/), and NFS and NOVA inode indexing.
 Radix tree is a trie tree that compressed paths to the most, so that each node's children count maps to the variety (i.e. radix) of the next level data.
-It can also be see as a fragmented array, where the big consecutive array is broken into a few smaller segments, and these segments are indexed by another smaller array at the next level in the tree.
+It can also be seen as a fragmented array, where the big consecutive array is broken into a few smaller segments, and these segments are indexed by another smaller array at the next level in the tree.

-  * __[Red-back tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)__ is the standard implementation in C++ ordered map.
-It's a binary search tree, but balances with efficient rotate operations, yet not too strictly balanced to hurt update performance (rather than [AVL tree](https://stackoverflow.com/questions/5288320/why-is-stdmap-implemented-as-a-red-black-tree)).
+  * __[Red-back tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)__ is the standard implementation of C++ ordered map.
+It's a binary search tree, self-balanced with efficient rotation, yet not too strict to hurt update performance (rather than [AVL tree](https://stackoverflow.com/questions/5288320/why-is-stdmap-implemented-as-a-red-black-tree)).

     * Unlike C++, Rust instead implements ordered map [with B-tree](https://www.zhihu.com/question/516912481).
 This is because the binary structure of Red-back tree jumps too many times to hurt CPU cache efficiency, while B+-tree has less levels and a big node to favor CPU cache.
 B+-tree has another [discussion](https://github.com/rust-lang/rust/issues/27090).

   * __B+-tree__.
 The plain old database index, but still proven widely useful in storage, PMEM, caching.
-B+-tree balances itself, uses packed big nodes to limit tree height which maps disk reads, and preserves sort order with links to traverse.
-B+-tree entirely works in pages, which simplifies disk data transfer in DB and memory management.
+B+-tree balances itself, uses packed big nodes to limit tree height which maps to disk reads, and preserves sort order with traversal links.
+B+-tree works entirely in pages, which simplifies disk data transfer in DB and memory management.
 B+-tree shares various optimization for access efficiency, storage space, and locking concurrency.

     * __[Steal, no force]__.
 The terms came from [ARIES](https://cs.stanford.edu/people/chrismre/cs345/rl/aries.pdf) protocol for DB transaction recovery ([well explained here](https://zhuanlan.zhihu.com/p/143173278)).
 They work with DB page syncs between memory and disk.
 "Steal" allows DB to flush pages of uncommitted transaction to disk, thus introduced the need of undo log.
 "No force" allows DB to NOT flush pages of committed transaction to disk, thus needs redo log from failure recovery.
 Not only do "steal, no force" improve DB performance on large transactions, they enable DB buffer management to become a decoupled component from transaction and indexing.